What is EDIFACT?

 EDI With My Buyers

 Serve your buyers accurately and efficiently.
-Meet buyer EDI requirements quickly, easily and cost effectively.
+Meet buyer EDI requirements quickly, easily and cost-effectively with our EDI solutions.

 EDI With My Suppliers